Qafeen/Aadhaar/README.md

 ## Api Documentation

-Notes:
-1. All the required parameters will be fetch from `Request`.
+Note: All the required parameters will be fetch from `Request`.

 ####`Aadhaar::isValid()`
 isValid(Partial match) will call aadhaar bridge api and submit a request.
 If user is authenticated then `aadhaar-reference-code` code will be return or `false`